kmm337/MechaCar_Statistical_Analysis/README.md

 Again, evidence indicates there is an issue with lot 3.

 ## Study Design: Mechacar vs. Competition
- design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 Performance is a very broad term, so this needs to be narrowed down substantially.
 Consumer Reports, is a good starting point to see which data elements they evaluate to understand safety, reliability and owner satisfaction.
 Some of these data points can be objectively determined, such as acceleration, noise, mpg, reliability of certain parts and crash tests.
 Some are related to customer preferences, such as price, styling, comfort and convenience features.
 Some are only determined long after the customer purchase, for example repair records, accident reports and owner satisfaction.
 All of these considerations can also vary by the target customer segment and use cases.

 We don't know anything about the type of vehicle or the target customer.
-We also don't know the value proposition for this prototype: what is supposed to make MechaCar a more compelling purchase to the customer than all other alternatives.
-We need to determine why this question is being asked? what decision or action will be taken based on the outcome of the test?
+We also don't know the value proposition for this prototype: what is supposed to make MechaCar a more compelling purchase to the customer than all other alternatives?
+We need to determine why this question is being asked: what decision or action will be taken based on the outcome of the test?

 To simplify, I have chosen the following scenario: